-US attorney who oversaw cases of Trump allies steps down
+US attorney who oversaw cases of Trump allies is resigning

 And weeks before the 2018 midterm election, Berman announced insider trading charges against an ardent Trump supporter, Republican Rep. Chris Collins.
 Collins, who represented western New York, has since resigned.

 Under Berman’s tenure, his office also brought charges against Michael Avenatti, the combative lawyer who gained fame by representing porn actress Stormy Daniels in lawsuits involving Trump.
-Avenatti was convicted in February of trying to extort sportswear giant Nike after prosecutors said he threatened to use his media access to hurt Nike’s reputation and stock price unless the company paid him up to $25 million.
+Avenatti was convicted in February of trying to extort Nike after prosecutors said he threatened to use his media access to hurt Nike’s reputation and stock price unless the sportswear giant paid him up to $25 million.

-The Southern District of New York is one of the nation’s premiere districts, trying major mob cases and terror cases over the years.
-If the mastermind of the Sept.
-11 attacks had been tried in a court of law, it would have been there.

-Associated Press writers Zeke Miller in Washington and Tom Hays in New York contributed to this report.
+Associated Press writers Zeke Miller in Washington and Tom Hays and Larry Neumeister in New York contributed to this report.